Lucas Fox: Later career

 After the break-up of Warsaw Pakt, Fox played for a brief time with the band Walking Wounded.
 In 1982 he was in the band The Spy's and they released one album that year, however the band soon split up.
 Fox was also one of the many drummers The Scientist employed between 1985 and 1986, of Civilisation Machine in 1985, and worked on Andrew Eldritch's side-project The Sisterhood.

 In the late 1980s, Fox moved to France and became a technical director and programming director of the Midem festival, Cannes in 1986, 1987 and 1988, programming artists including James Brown, Al Jarreau, Kim Wilde and Véronique Sanson.
 This led to him heading an effort by the French Culture Ministry (Jack Lang) to promote French bands abroad with The French Revolution In New York in July 1989, French Invasion Of New York in July 1990, World Music Day (Los Angeles, San Francisco) and Bastille Day In The Park (Central Park, New York) in 1991 with 35, 000 spectators, France En Direct (London and Glasgow) in 1992 with Salif Keita amongst other artists.
 These events were responsible for the international success of bands such as the Gipsy Kings, Mory Kante, Cheb Khaled, Mano Negra, Les Satellites, Pigalle.

 At the same time, Fox went on to produce many independent bands: Fixed Up, the Austrian gothic rock group A Wedding Anniversary, Ekatarina Velika, The Sisterhood, The Batmen, Paul Collins Beat, Les Musiciens Du Métro (compilation of 17 bands from the Parisian Metro), The Bowling Team's first album (co-produced with Troy Henriksen).

 In 2018 he joined Paul Rudolph, original singer and guitarist of Pink Fairies and ex-Hawkwind bassist Alan Davey to record the album Resident Reptiles under the Pink Fairies name for Cleopatra Records.

+In 2025, Lucas Fox published his autobiograhy in French and went on book signings and concerts tour in more than 40 cities in France.